bastislack/highline-freestyle/migration-notes.md

 `Fab` from `@material-ui/core` comes to mind here.
 It looks like `@material-ui/core` got renamed to `@mui/material`, but now also depends on the emotion Styling Cache.

 Is the FAB from MUI _really_ needed?
 I don't see much merit in using it as the FAB is the only time it is used.
+Also… if MUI is preferred, we should get rid of Bootstrap.
+No need to have two Styling Frameworks, really.

+### rc-slider

+Same as with MUI.
+Is a separate Library needed for that?
+Doesnt Bootstrap or MUI already provide that functionality?

 ## Database